adlnet/xAPI-Spec/xAPI.md

 desribes how voided statements are handled by the LRS when queried.

 Clients can identify the presence and statementId of any voided Statements by the target of the voiding Statement.
-Aside from debugging tools, many clients will not want to display voiding statements to their users and will not display these as part of activity streams and other reports.
+Aside from debugging tools, many Clients will not want to display voiding statements to their users and will not display these as part of activity streams and other reports.

 ###### Requirements